-Drawing on his broad litigation experience, Mr. Saravay counsels employers and executives on decisions large and small, ranging from major policy changes, terminations, and internal investigations to day-to-day questions involving compliance with employment laws, best practices, and litigation prevention.
-Clients seek Mr. Saravay’s advice on such issues as protection of trade secrets, arbitration programs, employment agreements, compensation, hiring, firing, background checks, employee discipline, wage-and-hour and overtime requirements, sexual harassment complaints, whistleblower complaints, employee leave requests, and disability accommodations.
+Drawing on his broad litigation experience, Adam counsels employers and executives on decisions large and small, ranging from major policy changes, terminations, and internal investigations to day-to-day questions involving compliance with employment laws, best practices, and litigation prevention.
+Clients seek his advice on such issues as protection of trade secrets, arbitration programs, employment agreements, compensation, and sexual harassment complaints.
 He also advises clients on issues of accessibility under the Americans with Disabilities Act and similar state statutes.

 In the area of commercial litigation, Adam represents closely held corporations and shareholders in disputes over corporate ownership and control, compensation, minority shareholder oppression, and related issues.
 He has also represented corporate and individual clients in RICO, fraud, contract, and regulatory cases.
 In the white-collar criminal defense field, he has counseled witnesses and targets in grand jury investigations and represented clients in the state and federal trial and appellate courts.
 He was part of the appellate team that obtained the reversal of the convictions in what was, at the time, one of the largest and highest-profile securities fraud prosecutions in the District of New Jersey.